dynamsoft-docs/barcode-reader-docs/parameters/reference/min-ratio-of-barcode-zone-width-to-height.md

 # MinRatioOfBarcodeZoneWidthToHeight

-`MinRatioOfBarcodeZoneWidthToHeight` is a parameter to specify the minimum ratio (width/height) of the barcode zone.
+`MinRatioOfBarcodeZoneWidthToHeight` is a parameter to specify the minimum ratio (width/height as a percentage) of the barcode zone.
 It is defined as below:

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |
 | *int* | [0, 10000] | 0 |

 **Remarks**

 - 0: means no limitation.

 ## Setting Methods
 `MinRatioOfBarcodeZoneWidthToHeight` is supported to be set through JSON template.